 What is a Peristaltic Pump?

-A Peristaltic Pump is classified as a Rotary Positive Displacement Pump and is one of the most versatile types of pump available on the market today.
+A Peristaltic Pump also commonly known as tubing pumps or roller pumps is classified as a Rotary Positive Displacement Pump and is one of the most versatile pump systems available on the market today.

 How does a Peristaltic Pump work?